DroidScript/Docs/files/markup/README.md

 ## Why JavaScript `.js` and NOT Markdown `.md`?

-### For **`API`** documentation, use **`Javascript`** file.
+### For **`API`** documentation, use a **`JavaScript`** file.
-It allows easy editing of documentation through markup comments in **jsdoc** format especially when working on function definitions.
-Also, when working in code editors such as VS Code, the syntax highlighting and autocompletion makes writing the comments more easy and fun.
+It allows easy editing of documentation through markup comments in **jsdoc** format, especially when working on function definitions.
+Also, when working in code editors such as VS Code, the syntax highlighting and autocompletion make writing the comments easier and more fun.

 ### For general purpose documentation use the **`Markdown`** file format.
 See **`"en/intro"`** folder for reference.